How To Be More Talkative

 The other person: “Yes.”

-How long do you think would you stay in a conversation like this?
-Probably not long.
-It’s too tiresome.
-You don’t want to keep talking to someone who is giving you nothing to work with.
+How long would you continue a conversation like this?
+Probably not for very long.
+You don’t want to keep talking to someone who is giving you nothing.

 People who struggle with being more talkative often show this behavior without realizing it.
-They will give one one-word answer after another and then feel hurt if everybody keeps turning away from them.
+They will keep giving one-word answers and then feel hurt when people turn away from them.

-Give the other person some input.
-Elaborate on your answer.
+Elaborate on your answers.
 As a rule of thumb, add an extra piece of information to every answer you give.

 Here is the above conversation again.